department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-06-15 - The permissions lifecycle for platform tools wiill be managed via version control.md

 Similarly, a protected S3 bucket could be used to store the actual permissions data, while source control could leverage a manifest file to point to the permissions data.

-Finally, the permissions data could be stored in a protected repository in source control.
-An option could be the `va.gov-team-sensitive` repo.
+Using source control is preferred for its built-in niceties.
+With that in mind, the permissions data could be stored in a protected repository in source control.
+One option is to use the `devops` repo, as its scope is set to private.
+Another option could be the `va.gov-team-sensitive` repo.

 ## References
 * [RFC 6](https://github.com/department-of-veterans-affairs/va.gov-platform-arch/blob/<FULL_COMMIT_HASH>/rfc/<FILENAME>.md): AMT integrators can describe fine-grained permissions using JSON